apache/drill/_docs/manage-drill/configuration-options/010-configuration-options-introduction.md

   <tr>
     <td>planner.width.max_per_query</td>
     <td>1000</td>
-    <td>Same as planner but applies to the query as executed by the entire cluster.</td>
+    <td>Same as max per node but applies to the query as executed by the entire cluster.</td>
   </tr>
   <tr>
     <td>store.format</td>